• Basic Services

 Basic Services

-To avail of the various services offered by CDSL, an investor/a broker/an approved intermediary has to open a CDSL depository account with any of its DPs.
+To avail of the various services offered by investor/a broker/an approved intermediary Demat account can be opened with either NSDL / CDSL.

 Features of Demat account